Kelsey-Shanks/Calorie-Tracker-App/microservices/feedback_service/README.md

 # Feedback Microservice README

+You must connect to a MongoDB Cluster by inserting an appropriate connection link string into a dotenv file (I also defined the local PORT I used as a constant in the dotenv file).

 ## A connected program can utilize GET all and POST one operations:

       GET all feedback data from database (reads data),